SakVSF/streamlit-replicate-img-app/README.md

 ## Running the Streamlit Application

-Make sure you are in the root directory `\streamlit-replicate-img-app' and have `streamlit` installed
+Make sure you are in the root directory `\streamlit-replicate-img-app` and have `streamlit` installed

 Run `streamlit run streamlit_app.py --server.enableXsrfProtection false`.
 The streamlit applicated should run on your localhost.